Want to create a delightful customer experience online? With Traditional Online Chatbot or Domain Specific Conversational AI Platform?

 An employee becomes an asset when he or she masters your products or services through continuous learning.
 Likewise, Domain-specific conversational AI matures into an indispensable asset for businesses with its continuous learning capability.
 Learning for a Vertical AI Bot is not limited from its conversations alone with customers, but by enriching the product details from various other sources; managing future conversations efficiently.
 Capturing vertical/product specific Intents and customer contexts truly help the AI to mature into a Vertical AI.

-2. Chatbot (1.0) fails to understand the context and intent.
+2. Online Chatbot (1.0) fails to understand the context and intent.

 To make the conversation more appealing for customers, management of context is of paramount importance.
 Pure-play chatbots can’t handle contextual information for an extended period.
 Losing track of conversations context means ending in frustrating conversation and disgruntled customers.

 A Vertical focused conversational AI can have far richer conversations because of its ability to predict the intent of the users, apply the context, and recognize relevant entities that are meaningful to the brand’s domain and product category.